Pitch Deck: How To Create The Perfect Funding Proposal

 In this section of the pitch deck you want to first identify and profile the customer you cater to.

-Then you need to size the total addressable market (TAM) for your solution and explain how it is either already large or will be large in the future.
+Then you need to size the total addressable target market (TAM) for your solution and explain how it is either already large or will be large in the future.

 Kawasaki says this should “explain how you are going to reach your customers without breaking the bank.”